rolandtoth/AdminOnSteroids/README.md

 *Show save dropdown on hover instead on click*

 Hovering on the Save button in the page editor shows the dropdown menu instantly instead on click.

+*Hovering on the Save button when HoverDropdown is enabled:*

 ![HoverDropdown](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-hoversavedropdown.png "HoverDropdown")